paraskcd1315/emotes/README.md

 # ParasKCD's Nitroless Emotes Repo

+## Add my Nitroless Repository
+In any Nitroless App, Windows/Android/iOS/macOS, just tap the `+` icon and just add this url `https://emotes.paraskcd.com`

+## Make your own Nitroless Repository

-## Requirements
+### Requirements
 - [NodeJS](#https://nodejs.org/)
 - Any Terminal App
 - Emotes Folder with actual emotes being saved!

-## Using nodejs to batch-insert the emotes to the JSON File
+### Using nodejs to batch-insert the emotes to the JSON File

-How to use?

 - `git clone https://github.com/paraskcd1315/emotes.git` this project or just download the zip and extract it.
 - Add your emotes into the emotes Folder, the folder name can be changed if you want.